-For the three and six months ended June 30, 2015, Bahar Energy's transportation and storage revenues were \$0.4 million and \$1.1 million, respectively, (\$0.1 million and \$0.4 million, respectively, for the Corporation's 33.33% share) compared to \$1.0 million and \$2.2 million, respectively, (\$0.3 million and \$0.7 million, respectively, for the Corporation's 33.33% share) for the same periods in 2014.
-The transportation and storage revenues are based on a fee arrangement to supply excess storage and processing capacity available in the Bahar facilities to another local producer.
+For the three months and year ended December 31, 2015, Bahar Energy's transportation and storage revenues were \$nil and \$1.1 million, respectively, (\$nil and \$0.4 million, respectively, for the Corporation's 33.33% share) compared to \$0.6 million and \$4.2 million, respectively, (\$0.2 million and \$1.4 million, respectively, for the Corporation's 33.33% share) for the same periods in 2014.
+The transportation and storage revenues have been based on a service fee arrangement to supply excess transportation, storage and processing capacity available at the Bahar facilities to another local producer.
+The service agreement with BEOC was terminated by the local producer after startup of its own facilities placed in service in May 2015.
+At December 31, 2015 AOC had outstanding obligations due BEOC in the amount of \$1.6 million (\$1.3 million net to BEL and \$0.4 million for the Corporation's share).
+BEOC has continued efforts to collect these past due amounts and is currently considering arbitration.
+Consequently, for the three months and year ended December 31, 2015 Bahar Energy has recorded a provision for doubtful accounts of \$1.3 million (\$0.4 million for the Corporation's share).